-LLM International Trade & Investment Law (Master 2 in partnership with the State University Lumière Lyon 2)
+LLM in European and International Trade & Investment Law (Master 2 in partnership with the State University Lumière Lyon 2)

 • Lyon Track : Two semesters in Lyon (from September to May).
 Successful students will be awarded a French Master 2 of European and International Trade and Investment Law (French Official Master 2 degree) and a LL.M. degree from Lyon Catholic University.